sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 ---
 layout: post
-title: "Beyond Feature Store: What we all desire - Part 1"
+title: "Beyond Feature Store - Part 1: What we all desire"
 subtitle: Yes, we need Feature Store, but how to use?
 tags: [mlops,data engineering]
 ---